iogbole/AppDynamics_IoT_Simulator/README.md

 2. Copy your AppKey from step 1.
 3. Clone this repo
 4. Make the script executable : chmod +x iot.sh
-5. In your termainal, run:  ./iot.sh <AppKey> for example ./iot.sh AB-CDE-FGH-IJK
+5. In your termainal, run:  ./iot.sh < appkey > for example ./iot.sh AB-CDE-FGH-IJK
 6. Give it about 3 to 5 minutes and check your controller